Edinburgh University Theatre Company: History

 EUTC was founded in 1871 as the Edinburgh University Amateur Dramatic Club.
 It adopted its current name in the 1970s.
 The EUTC were given sole residency of the Bedlam Theatre building on 31 January 1980.

 The EUTC is one of several amateur dramatics societies affiliated to the Edinburgh University Students' Association.
 The EUTC is responsible (through a Committee elected at the company's AGM) for most aspects the theatre's administration and produces the vast majority of its shows.

 Most members of the EUTC are students or former students of the University of Edinburgh.
 Shows are proposed to the EUTC at a General Meeting, where they are selected by a general vote.
 All show proposals must have, at the very least, a director, producer (organisation, finances and publicity), technician (lighting, sound and special effects) and stage manager or set manager (set building, props and costumes).
 Once a show is selected, it will be fully supported by the EUTC, who also provide a block grant depending on the show's classification.

 The company stages a show most weeks during term time.
-The standard schedule consists of Lunchtimes (small-scale shows with one or two performances, no longer exclusively performed in the afternoon), Mainterms (larger-budget shows with at least three performances in the early evening) and Festivals (usually week-long events, sometimes incorporating more than twenty productions selected by the elected festival team).
-The most important Festivals take place in Freshers Week and early January.
-These can be supplemented with Extraordinaries, which are usually one of performances which do not fit easily into any of the previous categories.
+The standard schedule consists of Teatimes, which are smaller-budget shows with one or two performances, Mainterms, larger-budget shows with at least three performances and Festivals, usually week-long events which require larger teams.
+These can be supplemented with Supplementary Shows, performances which do not fit easily into any of the previous categories.
+The first festival takes place in Welcome Week as a means to recruit new students.

-The EUTC runs the Bedlam Youth Project aims to introduce children to the various disciplines of theatre.
-In 2009, they visited Brussels to help run 'Featlets', a youth theatre subsidiary of the Festival of European Anglophone Theatre Societies (FEATS).
+The EUTC used to run the Bedlam Youth Project, which aimed to introduce children to the various disciplines of theatre.
 In 2016, children were involved in a week long Easter camp at Bedlam Theatre, where they devised and performed their interpretation of The Jungle Book, with the assistance of the Youth Project Team.